 Jump to:

-Vegetables: I use these 3 important vegetables for my Makloubeh- Potatoes, Eggplants, and Cauliflowers.
-It is important to fry them first before putting them into the pot since it will give a nice brown texture.
+Vegetables: I use three important vegetables for this recipe—potatoes, eggplants, and cauliflower.
+It is important to fry them first before adding them to the pot, as it gives a nice brown texture and helps keep the rice moist.

-Meat: I am using Chicken as my protein meat.
-I prefer drumstick and thigh part since they are tender and juicy.
+Meat: I am using chicken as my protein.
+I prefer drumsticks and thigh parts since they are tender and juicy.

-Rice: I am using just the ordinary medium-grain rice.
-One example you can use is an Egyptian rice in this recipe.
-The rice is mixed with the spices and then I set it aside in preparation for assembling the maqluba.
-Do not use any short grain or sticky rice as this will ruin the texture of the maqluba.
+Rice: I am using basmati rice, which is a type of long-grain rice common in the Middle East and India.
+The rice will be mixed with the spices and then set aside in preparation for assembling the Maqluba.
+Do not use short-grain or sticky rice as this will affect the texture of the Maqluba.

 Step by Step Instruction